-Don’t be afraid to ask questions; raising your concerns—even those that you may think will be viewed as trivial—with your medical team will help you better understand your options and provide your doctors with insight into what is important to you.
+Don’t be afraid to ask questions; raising your concerns—even those that you may think will be viewed as trivial—with your oncology team will help you better understand your options and provide your doctors with insight into what is important to you.
 Today, there are many treatment options available to you.
 Work with your team to find the right combination for you.

 Do you feel comfortable sharing with your medical team about what you have learned regarding your condition?

 Do your research.
 Speak with support groups and breast cancer survivors.
 The more information you gather about your treatment options, the better decisions you’ll make.

 Do You Know The Parts Of Your Treatment Plan That Are Up To You?